VoteClimate: Maximise Your Vote To Save The Planet

 UK heatmap - maximum temperatures recorded on 19th July 2022

-This should be easy and has massive potential.
+This is easy and has massive potential.

 Why It Will Work